 What are the Stages of Psychotherapy?

 Each psychotherapy session proceeds through four stages, which are further divided into sub-stages:

 Commitment is the earliest stage in which the therapist and patient choose to dedicate their time, energy, and ability to form a good relationship that will draw them close to the therapeutic goals.

-While you may not be entirely comfortable at this stage, our experts at Orange County, CA, try their best to make you feel comfortable by leveling the playing field.
-We first figure out your expectations with the therapy and debunk misinformation, if any, associated with the process.
+While you may not be entirely comfortable at this stage, our experienced psychotherapists in Orange County, CA, try their best to make you feel comfortable by leveling the playing field.
+We first figure out your expectations with the therapy and debunk misinformation associated with the process.

-Moreover, we know that various elements can impact the decision-making ability of patients during the stage of commitment.
+Moreover, we know that various elements can impact patients’ decision-making ability during the commitment stage.
 Our skilled psychologists take those elements into account to serve you better.
 These elements include: